Canelo v Crawford Radio Row Live Part 1: Jim Gray, Caleb Plant, Antonio Tarver Join the Show!

 It's something different.

-He's been full career since 14, 15 years old, professional.
+He's been a career since 14, 15 years old, professional.
+Right.

 But then you think about the punching power that Bud might possess.

-Can't he even hurt Canelo based on what we've seen when he fought Triple G, based on what we've seen when he put Baval, who pieced him up over and over and over, even with the slickness that he wants with the deep, he was still getting hit, hitting flush.
+Can't even hurt Canelo based on what we've seen when he fought Triple G, based on what we've seen when he put the ball who pieced him up over and over and over, even with the slickness that he wants with the deep.

-you got to get this man respect in the first three rounds, or it's going to be nightmares anyway.
+if he can't hurt canelo it's gonna be hard to beat him it's gonna be hard to beat him if he can't get him if he can't get his respect Okay, you got to get this man respect in the first three rounds or it's going to be nightmares anyway.

-Right, you got to give him something to think about, Shannon.
+Coming forward.
+Right, you got to give him something to think about, shannon

 But see, now you got to be disciplined to do that.